Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 National Archives Museum

-📍 Google Maps | Museum Website | Cost: Free | Hours: 10 AM to 5:30 PM Daily.
+📍 Google Maps | Museum Website | Cost: Free; $1 timed entry tickets | Hours: 10 am – 5:30 pm daily

 The Charters of Freedom are found in the rotunda overlooked by two large murals depicting the Continental Congress of 1776.
 This area of the museum is kept cold to preserve the historical documents, so bring a sweater with you.
-In addition to the Charters of Freedom, there are temporary and permanent exhibits including the Record of Rights, Public Vaults, and hands-on activities.

-This is another one of the free museums in Washington DC, but you’ll have to save your visit for after it reopens on September 14th, 2022.
-Their busy season is usually March through Labor day.
-That’s when you’ll want to reserve tickets online in advance.
+The National Archives Museum is free, but you can purchase timed-entry tickets for $1 online.
+Their busy season is usually March through Labor Day.
+That’s when you’ll want to reserve tickets online in advance, which will help you avoid the long lines.
 All in all, the galleries and exhibits should take about 90 minutes to get through.

 National Building Museum